 “The date was June 5th, 2019.
 The start of the apocalypse.
 Google was ground zero.
 The facts are still coming to light, but it’s clear the internet will never be the same.”

-Sounds like a great intro to a Hollywood Blockbuster, unfortunately, we’re not making this up.
+It sounds like a great intro to a Hollywood Blockbuster, unfortunately, we’re not making this up.
 As users of the internet, we are accustomed to algorithm changes.
 In fact, we sort of celebrate the potential changes.

 With every update, we had the chance to rank higher, to receive better results, and the increased likelihood of being found online.
 Rarely, if ever, did we consider the possibility of our current reality being flipped on its head.

 For years, Google continued to look out for the interest of its users.
 Businesses thrived, and content sparked conversation and debate.
 Google was a tropical oasis for businesses both big and small.
-That was until a week ago for some industry specific businesses.
+That was until a week ago for some industry-specific businesses.

 How did we get here?